rebeccapeltz/blockchain-learning/docs/Conclusion/1-summary.md

     * Blockchain technology was conceived in the early 1990s
     * It was intended for timestamping media
     * It emphasized a decentralized system and data immutability
-    * Bitcoin was the first implemention of the blockchain technology
+    * Bitcoin was the first implemention of a blockchain technology
     * Bitcoin was described in a paper by Satoshi Nakamoto in 2009
 * Blockchain data structure
     * Blockchain was compared to a linked list datat structure